Smokin Zo's BBQ

 What does Smokin Zo’s need before reviewing a Milltown, Montana request?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Milltown, details around Rattlesnake Recreation Area and Rattlesnake Wilderness can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.
+For Milltown, details around Rattlesnake Recreation Area and Rattlesnake Wilderness can change whether truck service, Service format drop-off is the cleaner fit.

 What site details can change the BBQ plan in Milltown?